JessWinn/Houndshark-Mitogenomics/README.md

 3. Follow the guidelines for submission to GenBank using Bankit (https://www.ncbi.nlm.nih.gov/WebSub/).
 After submission, download and save the GenBank files in this folder and import them into Geneious (version 2019.1.3).
 3. Check the annotated sequences in Geneious to ensure completeness and manually count overlapping regions and intergenic spaces between PCGs, rRNAs, tRNAs, and non-coding regions.
 4. Calculate A+T and G+T content and relative synonymous codon usage (RSCU) of PCGs in DAMBE v.
 7.0.35 (Xia, 2001).
 Base composition skewness formula: AT-skew = [A-T]/[A + T] and GC-skew = [G-C]/[G + C] (Perna and Kocher, 1995).
-5. Make graphs for nucleotide composition and RSCU in R.
+5. Make graphs for nucleotide composition and RSCU in R. [^2]
-***[See Nucleotide composition and RSCU scripts in "3_Mitogenome annotation" folder.]
+[^2]: winn2023-nucleotide-composition-plots and winn2023-codon-usage-plots can be found in the "5_Scripts" folder.]
 8. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
 1.2.3 (Björn Canbäck Bioinformatics) (Laslett and Canbäck, 2008) and the tRNAscanSE webserver v.
 2.0 (http://lowelab.ucsc.edu/cgi-bin/tRNAscan-SE2.cgi) (Lowe and Chan, 2016).
 9. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
 10. Download the graphic produced by MitoAnnotator and save the files as a png.
 Edit and enlarge gene names and incude species-specific images, gene numbers and total length in the center.[^3]